IISM-Ethereum/Guide/README.md

-# Ethereum Guide - (Decentralised Stock Exchange as Example)
+# Ethereum Guide - (Example: Decentralised Stock Exchange)

 ## 1. How to set up an Ethereum Node on a private Blockchain